EthanPan2333/NewsCrawler/README.md

 ### Log Files

-Each run creates a unique UTC timestamped log file (e.g., `get_articles_guardian_log_20250918_055416.log`) to avoid overwriting previous logs and maintain a history of scraping sessions.
+Each run creates a unique UTC timestamped log file in the `logs/` directory (e.g., `logs/get_articles_guardian_log_20250918_055416.log`) to avoid overwriting previous logs and maintain a history of scraping sessions.

 ## Best Practices